 What's Cochrane's Community contribution to Wikipedia?

 As of 2023, 3400 Cochrane Systematic Reviews published in the past 10 years help inform evidence in medical articles shared on English Wikipedia.
 There are additional ongoing initiatives in other languages including Spanish, Dutch, and Farsi Wikipedias.
 Many Cochrane community members and volunteers participate in this initiative, collaborating with the Wikipedia editing community and using high-quality and trusted evidence to correct errors of omission, expand medical articles, and remove unreliable or outdated content shared on Wikipedia.

 How can I get involved?

 Nearly half of all Cochrane Reviews are already shared on Wikipedia!
 Cochrane is presently the most frequently cited peer-reviewed medical journal on Wikipedia (More info here).
-English Wikipedia includes over 36,000 health-related articles and there are over 3000 Cochrane reviews that are not yet shared on Wikipedia.
+But English Wikipedia includes over 36,000 health-related articles, so there are more Cochrane reviews that still can be shared on Wikipedia.
 There are two main ways you can get involved: